History of the Foundation

 University reforms in the second half of the 19th century led to the establishment of University Commissioners, who drafted new statutes for the College in 1860.
 A further revision occurred in 1882; this version was the first to use English as primary language.
 Since that time, there has been a fairly continuous process of revision, usually through a stream of minor changes but occasionally by a complete restatement.
 Change has been for the most part promoted by the College, though a few alterations reflect changes in national education policy promoted by the Government of the day.

 A complete redraft of the College's statutes was approved by her Majesty in Council in 1976.
-The statutes have been revised on 11 occasions since then, the latest occasion being in May 2018.
+The statutes have been revised on a number of occasions since then, the latest occasion being in October 2019.